gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 void recvFunctional(PacketPtr pkt);
 ```

+> **NOTE**: For now we are focusing on the `request` path, i.e. we're not going to define `recvRespRetry` just yet.

 ---
 <!-- _class: code-60-percent -->

 ## Let's Get the Easy Ones Out the Way

-Between the four functions, `getAddrRanges` and `recvFunctional` are the most straight-forward functions to define.
+Between the four functions, `getAddrRanges` and `recvFunctional` are the most straight-forward to define.
 We just need to call the same functions from `memSidePort`.
-To define these two functions, add the following code under `namespace gem5` in `src/bootcamp/inspector-gadget/inspector_gadget.cc`.
+To define these two functions, add the following code under `namespace gem5` in `inspector_gadget.cc`:

 ```cpp
 AddrRangeList